 * OTHER PREPAREDNESS INFORMATION:

 Do not attempt to return to evacuated areas until local authorities

 give the all clear.
 Allow time for officials to inspect bridges and

 overpasses and to mark washed-out roads.

 If using a generator, avoid carbon monoxide poisoning by following

-instructions by the manufacturer.
-Make sure that the generator is run
+instructions provided by the manufacturer.
+Operate your generator in

 Problems with sewer backups can further contaminate standing flood

 waters.
-Keep children away.
-Also, listen for boil water alerts
+Keep children away from flood waters.
+Also, listen for boil